-Tesla optimistic despite record loss
+Tesla optimistic despite new record loss

 Revenues jumped 26% to $3.4bn, but it continued to burn through cash.

-Tesla said it would cut spending this year to less than $3bn as it focuses on "near-term needs".
+Tesla said it would cut capital spending this year to less than $3bn as it focuses on "near-term needs".

 Elon Musk's firm also told investors that it will deliver more of its expensive luxury models in the second half of the year.

-It suspended Model 3 production in mid-April in a planned shutdown and there will be a further 10 days of downtime this quarter.
 The company is trying to improve its manufacturing process of the Model 3, its newest car aimed at the mass market.

-"We made a mistake by adding too much automation too quickly," Tesla said on Wednesday in a letter to investors.
+"We made a mistake by adding too much automation too quickly," Tesla told investors on Wednesday.

+Efraim Levy, an analyst at CFRA, said the results were "mixed", noting the decline in the firm's available cash.

+On a call with financial analysts, the strain over the firm's finances was apparent.